-The University publishes a Student Code of Conduct that is distributed to all students who live or attend classes on campus.
+The University publishes a Student Code of Conduct that is made available in the Catalog.
 It explains the rights and responsibilities of students to help maintain a safe and secure community.
 Students are advised to study and to abide by this code of conduct.